About Griffin

 Criminal Records

-The criminal records system in Spalding County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Spalding County Sheriff's Office and local police departments maintain these records, which are essential for background checks and legal proceedings.
+The criminal records system in Spalding County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 Residents can conduct background checks through the Georgia Bureau of Investigation, which provides a statewide criminal history database.
-The GBI's services are accessible to Spalding County residents and offer comprehensive information on criminal records across Georgia.
+The GBI's services are accessible to Spalding County residents and offer information on criminal records across Georgia.

 Vital Records